ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 {numbered="false" toc="exclude"}
 ## Version -02 to -03

+* Renamed section "Operations and responses" to "Operations and request handling"
+* "Common" section of "Requirements for object types" clearly structured.
 * Revised and added necessary teminology (Issue #26)
 * Updated R4.3 to only mandate data fields that are strictly necessary
 * Merged R7.9 and R5.10 (Issue #124)